-- When mechanical fastening is specified by the Design Authority as the securement method, the minimum number and pattern of fasteners mandated by the RoofStar Guarantee Standards published below prevail unless exceeded by another reliable method. - 2) Multiple layers of insulation that are mechanically fastened must be secured together, as if they are a single layer. - 3) Mechanical fasteners must penetrate - 1) steel decks at least 20 mm (3/4") fasteners should penetrate the top flutes only. - 2) into solid dimensional lumber by at least 25 mm (1"). - 3) through plywood sheathing by at least 19 mm (3/4").
+- When mechanical fastening is specified by the Design Authority as the securement method, the minimum number and pattern of fasteners mandated by the RoofStar Guarantee Standards published below prevail unless exceeded by another reliable method. - 2) Multiple layers of insulation that are mechanically fastened must be secured together, as if they are a single layer.

+3) Mechanical fasteners must penetrate

+- 1) through the bottom surface of - 1) steel decks at least 20 mm (3/4") fasteners should penetrate the top flutes only. - 2) plywood sheathing by at least 19 mm (3/4"). - 2) into solid dimensional lumber by at least 25 mm (1").